 In the south of Colombia, in the department of Nariño, Ipiales is located three kilometers from the border with Ecuador.
 The city is on a high plateau at 2,950 meters above sea level and has 120,000 inhabitants.

-Living conditions in the surrounding rural areas, where most people are indigenous subsistence farmers, can also be extremely tough, and people here still feel excluded from economic and political processes in the country.
+The main economic activity in the city is trade, much of which is informal.
+Living conditions in the surrounding rural areas, where most people are indigenous subsistence farmers, can be harsh, and many people here feel excluded from the economic and political processes in the country.

 Since 2003, SOS Children’s Villages has been supporting children, young people and families and advocating for their rights in Ipiales.